spezialcoder/minishell/development.md

 All minishell source files are located in the `shell/` directory excluding `main.c`.

 Functions to launch the shell are contained in `shell/shell.c`.

+Shell prompt interface is contained in `shell/shell_prompt.c`

+Shell cmd parser is contained in `shell/shell_parser.c`
 --- ---
 ## Interface
 - [ ] *Prompt*